ConstantRobotics-Ltd/SerialPort/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **Frame** to your project and excludes test application (Frame class tests) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **SerialPort** to your project and excludes examples (SerialPort examples) from compiling.
 Your repository new structure will be:

 ```bash
 CMakeLists.txt